Pankwings/Scintill/README.md

 This repository have the most current updates on my current work.
-This repository may contains some unwanted files in the starting stage but I will improve the repositary with time, along with more details.